 Having a summer CSA (Community Supported Agriculture) share is a blessing and a curse.
 On one hand, it’s amazing to have a weekly delivery of fresh, nourishing farm-fresh veggies.
 Can we talk about fresh snap beans off the vine?
 Because they are the sweetest, crispiest, most delightful of all the veggies.
 I digress.

-Well, I thought that feeling couldn’t get any worse…until I met the farmer.
+Well, I thought that feeling couldn’t get any worse…until I met the farmer who grows my food.
 Because there is a face and a life behind my swiss chard.
 A face that is working in the beating sun to ensure I have fresh food on my table at night.
 Oy.

 To clear all this kind-of-ridiculous noise from my head, I made a fast dinner with all the CSA veggies in my fridge.
 We’re talking roots (beets and carrots), greens (beet greens, chard, and spinach), herbs and aromatics (onions and leeks), peas (snow peas and sugar snaps), herbs (basil and scallions) and bean sprouts.
 Each fork full had a healthy dose of veggies (though all the things were dressed up in that lovely beet-pink color).

 Protein-packed fried eggs

 Pungent garlic and onions

 Salty, funky soy sauce

 Do note, if you use beets, the whole shebang will be that beautiful pink hue.
 Have fun.
 Be brave.
 Embrace the magenta juice.
 Don’t have beets?
 Don’t sweat it–use whatever you have on hand.

 - 2 Tbsp. sunflower oil, divided + 2 tsp. oil (and more as needed)